Daniel-Ian-Robinson/Arduino-Morse-Code-Player/README.md

 ## Compile and Run
 Set up the components according to the [Schematic](#schematic) below.

 Next, open [morse_code_player.ino](morse_code_player/morse_code_player.ino) in the Arduino IDE.
 Please note, this file must be within a folder named "morse_code_player".
 At the top of the code, enter the text you want it to play and the Morse Code speed you want to it to use.
-Finally, connect your Arduino to your computer with the USB cable and press "Upload" in the IDE.
+Finally, connect your Arduino board to your computer with the USB cable and press "Upload" in the IDE.

 ## Schematic
 ![Schematic](https://github.com/Daniel-Ian-Robinson/Arduino-Morse-Code-Player/blob/main/Schematic/Schematic.png)